opentelekomcloud-docs/cloud-create/umn/source/register.rst

 ===============================

 * Go to: https://designer.otc-service.com
 * Login using an **IAM user account** with the **Tenant Administrator** role.
-This is the the account created in the Identity Management of the Web console.
-If you do not have an IAM account, see Section :ref:`How to create an IAM user account`.
+This is the user account created in the Identity Management of the Web console.
+If you do not have an IAM user account, see Section :ref:`How to create an IAM user account`.

 .. figure:: /_static/images/register-login.png
   :width: 400